jdpetticrew/MCP4716_Arduino/README.md

 MCP4716 Library

 This library is a Arduino library for setting the output voltage of an MCP4716 DAC.
+This library has been tested with an Arduino Uno.

 setGain(i)
 Set gain is the function used to set the DACs internal gain.